Vytis Ciubrinskas | Anthropology | SIU

 RESEARCH INTERESTS

-- Migration, (trans)nationalism and diaspora
+- Migration and diaspora studies

-- Ethnicity, identity politics and social networks
+- Ethnicity, nationalism and transnationalism

-- Heritage and social memory
+- Politics of identity, cultural heritage and social memory

 - Epistemology and the politics of sociocultural anthropology